-Alongside close friend Michael Quinn he formed BOX (With an upside down B, inside out O and back to front X they'd always say - rarely anyone got the joke)
+Alongside close friend Michael Quinn he formed BOX (With an upside down B, inside out O and back to front X they'd always say - rarely anyone appreciated the joke).

 A little later the duo became a five piece and BOX became RedSun.
 Together the five friends played the pub circuit around Glasgow, made one EP and self-released it on CD (back when bands did that).

 Sometimes the band's bass player would disappear, but he'd always pop up at the weekly rehearsal.
-If nothing else RedSun always managed to keep their rehearsals.
+If nothing else, RedSun always managed to keep to their rehearsals.

-Legend has it that the great DJ John Peel was handed one of the CD's shortly before he died.
-Whether he had a chance to listen to it we'll probably never know.
+Legend has it that the great DJ John Peel was handed one of the band's CDs shortly before he died.
+Whether he had a chance to listen to it, we'll probably never know.

 RedSun splintered and Tom ended up in Oxford.
 With former RedSun guitarist/keyboard player Neil McKeown (now living in London) he formed Midnight Boatman.